Bishop (Marvel Comics): 2000s

+2010s

+Bishop reappears in Uncanny X-Force, and makes appearances in Uncanny X-Men and Astonishing X-Men, as well as the Age of X-Man event.

+2020s

+Bishop appears throughout the comics of the Krakoan Age, notably in the Marauders series (2019-2022), the X-Men Legends series (2022–2023), and the Bishop: War College series (2023), his fourth solo comic book series.
+He also featured in the four-issue Children of the Vault miniseries (2023-2024) and Timeslide one-shot (2025), both alongside Cable.
+Bishop will appear in a five-issue limited series created by Saladin Ahmed and Mario Santoro.

 Fictional character biography

 Early life

 Bishop was born about 80 years in the future of the Marvel Universe.
 He was raised in a mutant concentration camp in the aftermath of the Summers Rebellion, an uprising in which mutants and humans joined forces to destroy the Sentinels.
 Bishop has a distinctive M brand over his right eye, used to identify mutants in his era.
 After his parents were killed, Bishop was taken in by a man named LeBeau, also called Witness, who was reportedly the last man to see the legendary X-Men alive.
 According to LeBeau, Bishop's adoptive grandmother took Bishop away from him.
 Bishop and his younger sister, Shard, were then subsequently raised by his grandmother within the same mutant concentration camp in Brooklyn.

 Bishop's grandmother taught him many legends of the X-Men, who were old allies of hers.
 Depowered by unknown means, she had entered the camps in secret to raise her grandchildren.
 Upon her deathbed, she made Bishop swear to protect Shard.
 After the Rebellion, the mutants were "emancipated" and sent out of the camps to fend for themselves.
 Bishop and Shard, who were only children, were left alone.
 They lived on the streets, stealing to survive until coming under the care of a family friend, a war veteran named Hancock.
 Slightly blind, Hancock nevertheless took on the task of raising the two.

 One day, Bishop encountered an anti-human group of mutants called the Exhumes, who took Shard hostage just before the XSE arrived.
 Until that time, Bishop had admired the Exhumes, attributing to them his proud, idealized notion of the legendary X-Men.
 It wasn't until the XSE defeated the Exhume and saved his sister that Bishop knew he wanted to join the XSE.
 When Bishop was 15, Hancock was murdered by criminals who were promptly arrested by the XSE, and he and Shard enlisted in their ranks.
 Shard soon surpassed Bishop to become the youngest XSE officer.